The abstract submission deadline for the 55th ASH Annual Meeting has passed.

 back to top

-- All abstracts accepted for presentation (plenary, oral, or poster) at the ASH annual meeting are published in a special online-only issue of Blood, ASH's official journal, on the Blood Abstracts website http://bloodjournal.hematologylibrary.org/site/misc/ASH_Meeting_Abstracts_Info.xhtml.
+- The six late-breaking abstracts accepted for presentation at the ASH annual meeting will be published online with general submission abstracts as part of the online annual meeting program, as well as in the special online-only November issue of Blood, ASH's official journal, on the Blood Abstracts website http://bloodjournal.hematologylibrary.org/site/misc/ASH_Meeting_Abstracts_Info.xhtml.

 back to top